surajvijayan/open-dashboard/README.md

 # Screenshot
 ![Optional Text](../master/docs/image1.png)
 # Configuration
 Open-Dashboard is a collection of chart or grid type widgets organized under different panes.
-Each pane has its own configuration file named: &ltpane_name&gt.inc.
-Widget configuration file in &ltpane_name&gt.inc is a PHP two dimentional array of wiget structures.
+Each pane has its own configuration file named: <pane_name>.inc.
+Widget configuration file in <pane_name>.inc is a PHP two dimentional array of wiget structures.
 Each row maps to a row of widgets displayed by Open-Dashboard.
 # Sample pane include file: dasnboard_sample.inc
 ```php
 <?php